TedHusted/awake/awake.md/awake.md

 “No worries.
 Consider it mentioned.”

 Carla tilts her head in the direction of the front room.
-They rejoin the group of analysts waiting for their lunch order.
+They rejoin a group of analysts waiting for the server bot to bring their lunch order.

 ###